The Woman Behind Bodies of Evidence -- Fitness Over 40

-I am a researcher and writer who also happens to be a lawyer.
+My name is Bonnie Gabaldon.
+I'm a researcher and writer.
 My website, Bodies of Evidence, is focused on what we know works to achieve fitness.
 It's based upon various bodies of evidence, rather than the latest exercise and diet fads.

 My physical condition is evidence that I've done, and am doing, something right.
 Increasingly so, there are many others like myself.

 I developed this information website because I'm passionate about the subject matter.
-I began bio-hacking at the age of 18, even though there wasn't such a term until recently.
+I began bio-hacking at the age of 18, even though there wasn't such a term at that time.

-Some of the current books on the market extolling the new-found benefits of exercise and diet may be new-found to the authors, but for thousands of us bio-hackers it's a reality based upon decades of personal experience -- not to mention doctors who thought outside of the box and were open to preventative health measures.
+Over the years, many books emerged extolling the new-found benefits of exercise and diet.
+Those benefits were new-found to the authors, but for thousands of us bio-hackers it was a reality based upon decades of experimentation and application.
+It was no surprise to those few doctors who thought outside of the box and were open to preventative health measures.

 At the age of 40, I enrolled in college to pursue a degree in biochemistry because I wanted to research elite athletes and write about those findings.
-In my junior year I changed majors and decided to become a lawyer.
+In my junior year I changed majors.
 But, one thing never changed -- my passion for science and dedication to a lifestyle of fitness.

 Unfortunately, there is evidence around us that demonstrates how some things don't work – bodies dying or suffering from chronic and debilitating diseases when 70% of those conditions are preventable.
 And, no, they are not a "normal" part of aging.